1.4 Explain why the concept of ‘outcomes’ is central to personalisation

 This guide will help you answer The RQF Level 4 Diploma in Adult Care Unit 1.4 Explain why the concept of ‘outcomes’ is central to personalisation.

 Personalisation in adult care is a fundamental approach that tailors care and support to the unique needs, preferences, and goals of the individual.
 Central to this concept is the notion of ‘outcomes’.
 Outcomes are the desired changes or impacts that an individual wishes to achieve through receiving care and support.
-Let’s explore why outcomes are so critical to personalisation.
+Let’s explore why outcomes are so essential to personalisation.

 Defining Outcomes